d12frosted/elpa-mirror/stable-melpa/jmt-mode-readme.txt

   should activate for any loaded file that has either a `.java` extension or `java` shebang.
   Alternatively you may want to install the mode manually:

-      1. Put a copy of the present file on your load path. https://www.gnu.org/software/emacs/manual/html_node/elisp/Library-Search.html
+      1. Put a copy of `jmt-mode.el` on your load path. https://www.gnu.org/software/emacs/manual/html_node/elisp/Library-Search.html

       2. Optionally compile that copy.
 E.g. load it into an Emacs buffer and type